 Smith was keen to rid Tyneside of its industrial mind-set and to emphasise the Newcastle’s commercial status as a regional capital.
 He wanted to reflect ‘the consciousness of an age of increasing leisure’.
 And so, this led to extensive investment in the service sector, ultimately laying the groundwork for the post-industrial Tyneside that would emerge in later years.

 In the early 1980s, Geordie entrepreneur Joe Robinson landed on the scene armed with cheap drinks and trendy bars.
 He has often been credited with transforming Newcastle into the ‘Party City’, for singlehandedly creating the ethos which would invite the British tabloid press to deplore the boisterous overindulgence of the Bigg Market, and denounce the drunkenness, crime and social problems ostensibly stemming from the low-cost cocktails on sale in his bars.
 Some areas of Newcastle did become off-limits to the uninitiated, no-go areas for students whose accents labelled them ‘posh’, or even worse, ‘southern’.
-Drink, drugs, crime and fighting were indeed problems in these years but so was widespread unemployment and economic hardship.
+Drink, drugs, crime and fighting were indeed problems in these years but so were widespread unemployment and economic hardship.

 One of the major developments of this period was the entrance of women into not only the labour market but the leisure sector.
 The workingman’s club, invented on Tyneside in the 1860s, was once only accessible to men and in later years proved hesitant to admit women.
 But by the late 1980s much had changed.
 With money in their pockets from new-found employment in the service sector, women arrived at the city’s bars and clubs in droves, in pursuit of debauchery, hedonism and cheap treble vodkas.
 This was for historian Bill Lancaster a ‘curiously feminist experience’ where ‘women equal the men in behaviour as well as numbers.
 Provocatively dressed, they play the men at their own macho game in this curious deconstruction of courtship and social conventions’.